“When one realises

-What happened is that you barely cracked the self-help workbook, listened to half of the CD and used the DVD case to prop up the bookcase in your bedroom!
-That’s because the instructor had no chance of breaking through that protective wall that’s been built up by your unconscious mind for years and years, for decades and decades, in fact.
+What happened is that you barely cracked the self-help workbook, listened to half of the CD and used the DVD case to prop up the bookshelf in your bedroom!
+That’s because the instructor had no chance of breaking through that protective wall that’s been built up by your unconscious mind for years and years, or for decades and decades, in fact.

 One two-hour conference, one rousing speech, a few minutes of inspirational quotes aren’t going to be able to infiltrate the control held by your unconscious mind; nope, that’s a job that only YOU can pull off!